 2018 Bowman Chrome (Buy this card on eBay)

 Like always, when it comes to prospects Bowman Chrome is THE card.
 The 2018 set is the first one that features Casey Mize and offers various refractor versions along with autographed cards.
 As far as looks go, it features Mize mid-delivery and accentuates that amazing leg kick.
 Even high grade autographed Caze Mize rookie cards from this set can be picked up for just a couple hundred bucks.
 While that price has risen, it’s still fairly low compared to where it could be going if Mize proves he’s for real.

 2020 Upper Deck Goodwin Champions (Buy this Casey Mize rookie card on eBay)

 2019 Bowman Chrome (Buy this Casey Mize rookie card on eBay)

 While not as coveted as the previous season, it’s certainly more affordable.
 So if you’re looking to mitigate your risk the 2019 Bowman Chrome Casey Mize rookie card is the one should go with.
 Although you may regret not buying the 2018 version if Mize is lights out this year.

 2018 Bowman’s Best (Buy this card on eBay)

-Here’s another way to hedge on a Casey Mize rookie card.
+Here’s another way to hedge.
 Simply go with the Bowman’s Best set rather than the high-profile Chrome.
 True, it may not be as lucrative as the Chrome, but at the end of the day, it’s still made by Bowman.
 This one shows Casey showing off that devastating follow-through.